snr2042954/DCIA_RESIT/README_backend.md

 In this project, ELO ≥ 1.0 is used as the threshold for **skip-worthy recommendations**, assuming the student has already mastered the concept.

 ## Running the Project

+To start it must be noted that all requirements are stored in requirements.txt and these can simply be loaded into any environment.

 1. **Preprocess the data:**